PixxieBot/docs/docs/privacy-policy.md

 ### PRIVACY STATEMENT

 We respect the privacy of your information.
-We provide this explanation about our information practices as a show of our commitment to protect your privacy.
-This policy describes the types of information we may collect from you or that you may provide when using PixxieBot or servers where PixxieBot is present and our practices for collecting, using, maintaining, protecting and disclosing that information.
+We provide this explanation about our information practices as a show of our commitment to protect your privacy and in the interests of full transparency.
+This policy describes the types of information we may collect from you or that you may provide when using PixxieBot or Discord servers where PixxieBot is present and our practices for collecting, using, maintaining, protecting and disclosing that information.

 This policy applies to information we collect: